Brown Sugar Rhubarb Sour Cream Muffins [Recipe]

 Can you bake with frozen rhubarb, or does it need to thaw first?

-You can absolutely throw frozen rhubarb into your baking, and no, it doesn’t have to thaw first!
+You can absolutely throw it frozen into your rhubarb recipes, and no, it doesn’t have to thaw first!
 For example, in this recipe for rhubarb muffins, you can throw in frozen chunks of rhubarb to your muffin batter (as if you they were fresh), and it will turn out great.

 The only thing to note is that baking with frozen rhubarb will lengthen the recommended baking time; so just make sure your baking is cooked through before removing it from the oven!